rohberg/.github/profile/README.md

-Hi, this is Rohberg, a Plone agency from Zurich.
+Rohberg, a Plone agency from Zurich.